← Back

 • Bernoulli’s equation, relating pressure, velocity, and elevation in energetic terms.

-These concepts are first established under ideal conditions and then extended to more realistic situations, where viscous, compressible, or turbulent effects become relevant.
+These concepts are first established under ideal conditions and then extended to more realistic situations, where additional effects must be considered.

 Steady Motion of Fluids